What is Conefor Sensinode?

-Conefor Sensinode 2.2 (CS) is a new software package that allows quantifying the importance of habitat areas for the maintenance or improvement of landscape connectivity.
-It is conceived as a tool for decision-making support in landscape planning and habitat conservation, through the identification and prioritization of critical sites for ecological connectivity.
+Conefor is a software package that allows quantifying the importance of habitat areas and links for the maintenance or improvement of connectivity, as well as evaluating the impacts on connectivity of habitat and landscape changes.
+Conefor is conceived as a tool for spatial ecology analyses and for decision-making support in conservation planning, through the identification and prioritization of critical sites for habitat and landscape connectivity.
+Previous versions of Conefor were known as Conefor Sensinode.

-CS is simple to use and runs in any standard computer with a Windows operative system.
-CS is distributed free of charge for non-commercial use, with the only condition of citing the software (Saura & Torné 2009) and the most-related references (Pascual-Hortal & Saura 2006, Saura & Pascual-Hortal 2007, Saura & Rubio in press).
-CS has been developed by S. Saura and J. Torné at the Polytechnic University of Madrid, University of Lleida and Forest Technology Centre of Catalonia and funded by the Spanish Ministry of Science and Innovation and European FEDER funds through Conefor (REN2003-01628/GLO), Ibepfor (CGL2006-00312/BOS), Montes-Consolider (CSD2008-00040) and Decofor (AGL2009-07140/FOR) projects.
-The Fortran source codes of Sensinode 1.0 (Landgraphs package) by Dean L. Urban (Duke University, USA) were the starting point for the development of the new CS codes in which the new metrics and developments have been implemented.
+Conefor is simple to use and is distributed free of charge for non-commercial use, with the only condition of citing the software (Saura & Torné 2009) and the most related references (Pascual-Hortal & Saura 2006, Saura & Pascual-Hortal 2007, Saura & Rubio 2010).
+Conefor has been developed by Santiago Saura and Josep Torné at the Polytechnic University of Madrid and at the University of Lleida.
+It has been funded by the Spanish Ministry of Science and Innovation and European FEDER funds through Conefor (REN2003-01628/GLO), Ibepfor (CGL2006-00312/BOS), Montes-Consolider (CSD2008-00040), PSE-Gestiona (310000-2009-4), Decofor (AGL2009-07140/FOR) and Gefour (AGL2012-31099) projects.
+The Fortran source codes of Sensinode 1.0 (Landgraphs package) by Dean L. Urban (Duke University, USA) were the starting point for the development of the new Conefor Sensinode codes in which the new metrics and developments were implemented.

-The preferred reference for citing CS is the following:
+The preferred reference for citing Conefor is the following:

 • Saura, S. & J. Torné.
 2009.
 Conefor Sensinode 2.2: a software package for quantifying the importance of habitat patches for landscape connectivity.
 Environmental Modelling & Software 24: 135-139.